Attic with dry roof sheathing, exposed rafters, ventilation baffles near the eaves, and uneven blown-in insulation below.

 Prepare Your Attic for Seasonal Changes

 Seasonal temperature shifts create changing moisture conditions inside attics.
 Preparing for these seasonal changes helps prevent unexpected condensation and humidity buildup.
+For the broader indoor pattern behind these changes, see how seasonal changes affect indoor moisture.

 Winter conditions often create the highest risk of condensation.
 Warm indoor air rises into the attic and encounters cold surfaces, increasing the likelihood of moisture formation.
 Maintaining steady airflow during colder months helps reduce this risk.